dmazin/dmazin.github.io/_posts/2022-02-04-crash-course-black-box-monitoring.md

 Your request durations are going to be all over the place.
 Some of them will be very fast, some will be slow.
 And some will be super duper fast or super duper slow.
 Those are outliers.
 You know what outliers do to averages?
 It’s very nasty.
 Just imagine that you get a bunch of requests at 10 ms, and everything is great.
 Then you get 1 request that takes a minute – a complete fluke – and suddenly all your alarms are going off.
 That’s not good.

 Alright, so what should you measure instead?
-Preferably, you should look at a number of /percentiles/: p50, p75, p90, p99, p99.5.
+Preferably, you should look at a number of *percentiles*: p50, p75, p90, p99, p99.5.
 You’ve probably heard of medians.
 A median says “50% of values are smaller than this.”
 A percentile says (let’s take p99 as an example): “99% of values are smaller than this.”

 In practical terms, it’s rare to be able to think about a bunch of percentiles at once.
 If you have to pick one, I think you should focus on p90, p99, or even p99.5 based on your business needs.
 I argue for looking at p95+ because the reality of the world is that your most valuable customers tend to have tons of records in the system and their requests tend to take longer.
 If you ignore the very tip of the tail of your requests, you may actually be ignoring the experience of your most valuable customers.